by Mike Ratliff

 Christians today would look at Joseph’s circumstances and believe that God had abandoned him.
 If their cars won’t start, or they lose their jobs, or a spouse walks out on them, or their child becomes a prodigal, or a fire takes all their possessions away they would cry out to God and, in despair, believe that they are being sorely treated.
 Why?
 Their religion tells them that they are supposed to be able to name it and claim it.
 They should be able to never be sick or suffer these things if they have enough faith.
 However, God is with Joseph as He is with all of His children.
 Their part is in how they respond to the place God has them.

-3 Now his master saw that the Lord was with him and how the Lord caused all that he did to prosper in his hand.
-4 So Joseph found favor in his sight and became his personal servant; and he made him overseer over his house, and all that he owned he put in his charge.
-5 It came about that from the time he made him overseer in his house and over all that he owned, the Lord blessed the Egyptian’s house on account of Joseph; thus the Lord’s blessing was upon all that he owned, in the house and in the field.
-6 So he left everything he owned in Joseph’s charge; and with him there he did not concern himself with anything except the food which he ate.
+3 Now his master saw that Yahweh was with him and how Yahweh caused all that he did to succeed in his hand.
+4 So Joseph found favor in his sight and attended on him; and he appointed him overseer over his house, and all that he owned he gave in his hand.
+5 Now it happened that from the time he appointed him overseer in his house and over all that he owned, Yahweh blessed the Egyptian’s house on account of Joseph; thus the blessing of Yahweh was upon all that he owned, in the house and in the field.
+6 So he left everything he owned in Joseph’s hand; and with him there he did not concern himself with anything except the food which he ate.

-Now Joseph was handsome in form and appearance.
-(Genesis 39:3-6 NASB)
+Now Joseph was beautiful in form and beautiful in appearance.
+Genesis 39:3-6 (LSB)

 Joseph’s excellent character shines forth so brilliantly that his master, a pagan, finds that he has a wonderful slave.
 The LORD is with Joseph, but for this to be made evident to Potiphar then Joseph must have come to grips with his circumstances, fully knowing that God is sovereign.
 He made up his mind to be the best at whatever position God had placed him.
 He was in the lowest position in the land of Egypt, but God was with him and he was a successful man.
 Joseph was an excellent servant to his master because he worked at it.
 God was with him, but Joseph still had to do the work.
 He also, did everything in such a way that his master did not suffer loss.
 Potiphar put him in charge of his entire household.